TheWhetherMan/ups-and-downs/README.md

 What used to be a player drawing and reading a LIFE card will now be handled entirely by the game unit, saving time for all players.

-### More agency/control for each player -> Favors & Demerits
+### More agency/control for each player -> (Un)Lucky Stars

 Randomized events that pertain to a particular player will have a modifier mechanic that the player can control to hopefully improve the outcome.
-This is where favors and demerits come into play.
-If a player has favors on hand to cash in, they can improve the outcome of an event if they choose to.
-If they have accumulated any demerits, then they _must_ use them in the event, which will worsen the outcome.
+This is where lucky stars come into play.
+If a player has them on hand to cash in, they can improve the outcome of an event if they choose to.
+If they have accumulated any unlucky stars, then they _must_ use them in the event, which will worsen the outcome.

 ## Hardware

-The current intended hardware spec is:
+Hardware being targeted:

 ```
 GMKtec Mini PC